The CEDRA CorporationTM

 - In the form of a single Generate file, or

-- As multiple Generate files using the layer name as the name
+- As multiple Generate files using the layer name as the name of the file.

 - Ability to export features (points,